-The Office of Development leads the implementation of the Mayor’s Housing Plan to create or preserve 200,000 units of affordable housing by the close of fiscal year 2024.
+The Office of Development leads the implementation of the Mayor’s Housing Plan to create or preserve 300,000 units of affordable housing by 2026.
 This is performed in close collaboration with HPD colleagues, other City and state agencies, and the New York City Housing Development Corporation (HDC).

 The Office of Development is comprised of the following Divisions:

 - Division of Building & Land Development Services (BLDS) is responsible for providing architectural, engineering, environmental, cost valuation, and construction support, with the goal of ensuring that HPD programs produce quality affordable housing in a timely and cost-effective manner.

 - Division of Housing Incentives administers eight real property tax benefit programs authorized by state and City laws to facilitate private and publicly-subsidized rehabilitation and new construction throughout New York City.
 The division also allocates as-of-right (4%) and competitive (9%) federal Low Income Housing Tax Credits pursuant to Section 42 of the Internal Revenue Code and the City's Qualified Allocation Plan, which reflects the priorities of the Housing New York Plan.

 - Division of Inclusionary Housing is core to the City's overall housing development approach, providing financing, as well as analysis on zoning, residential development, and housing policy, to create affordable homes throughout the city in collaboration with for- and non-profit developers.